 Single-user multi-deviceAccount read by multiple users: Notify and show message as new, even if message was already seen elsewhere (not just new AND unread messages).
 Default: true (Avoids unreliable notifications for users that still have some parallel POP client configured.)
 With AltMarkMove (“seen” only if moved/disappeared from INBOX https://github.com/deltachat/deltachat-core/wiki/IMAP-strategy), a disabled setting must not be effective (greyed out then).

-[ ] on first answering a tentative chat, as well as on answering a message from the “New Emails” (former contact requests), ask the user about adding an allow-rule for the contact (and possibly adjust any SIEVE filter automatically.)
+[ ] (Only needed for a case-by-case chat acceptance mode.) on first answering a tentative chat, as well as on answering a message from the “New Emails” (former contact requests), ask the user about adding an allow-rule for the contact (and possibly adjust any SIEVE filter automatically.)

-[ ] Function to re-assign selected messages which erroneously appeared within a chat (existing or ad-hoc), instead of only allowing to delete them.
+[ ] (May be avoidable, if sorting works well and long emails are only shown as icons in the chats.)
+Function to re-assign selected messages which erroneously appeared within a chat (existing or ad-hoc), instead of only allowing to delete them.
 (This is a conclusions from https://github.com/deltachat/deltachat-android/issues/49, spam incidents, and issues like https://github.com/deltachat/deltachat-android/issues/324.)
 In the process ask the user to select if the message is

 - “is spam”